mikigom/mikigom.github.io/index.md

 * Method for data clustering, application, 10-2020-0107206

 ### Note
-Due to confidentiality provisions related to the nature of the field, I cannot disclose the outline of the project to the public.
+Due to confidentiality provisions related to the field, I cannot disclose the outline of the project to the public.